What Is A Smart Meter?

 Energy providers AU are now able to access more detailed information about the times of day people are using the most power.
-They can now better structure their deals to provide value to their customers.
-The energy market continues growing more and more competitive by the day.
+They can now better structure their deals to provide better value according to their customers’ needs.
+The energy market is growing more and more competitive by the day.
 It will be up to energy providers to use this detailed usage data to create more innovative plans.

 Remember when phone plans used to give you an hour where interstate calls were cheaper?
 It’s not surprising to see energy providers introducing similar offers to entice new customers.

 How to Get a Smart Meter